MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- We have implemented a continuous integration (CI) workflow using GitHub Actions.
+In our continuous integration setup, we've structured the CI pipeline into a single workflow named "Run tests."
 This workflow automatically runs unit tests whenever a change is pushed to the repository.
 It also ensures the project builds and runs correctly on multiple operating systems and Python versions.
+The dependencies, including project dependencies and test requirements specified in requirements.txt and requirements_tests.txt, are cached for faster subsequent runs using GitHub Actions' caching mechanism.
+The DVC cache is also cached separately, enhancing the efficiency of data retrieval during testing.
+The CI workflow includes testing with pytest to validate the code's functionality.
+This ensures that unit tests are executed, providing feedback on the correctness of the codebase.
 *** NOTE REVISIT *** ---

 ## Running code and tracking experiments